-Enter the difference between the loss reported on page 1, and the AMT loss, if any
+Enter the difference between the loss reported on page 1, and the AMT loss, if any.

-Caution: Do not account for any AMT adjustment or tax preference item twice.
-Any AMT adjustment or tax preference item included on this line is not to be entered again elsewhere on this schedule.
+Caution: Do not enter again elsewhere on this schedule any AMT adjustment or tax preference item included on this line.

 Publicly traded partnerships (PTPs).-If the estate or trust had a loss from a PTP, refigure the loss using any AMT adjustments and tax preference items.